 The mentor-mentee relationship forms the basis for growth as an independent clinical and translational investigator.
 Mentors play vital roles in fostering scholars' career development, such as by helping them identify and pursue relevant educational and training opportunities.

 Read more about the KL2 Program's mentoring expectations.

 Once admitted to the KL2 Program, scholars meet with their mentoring teams and program leadership to develop individualized action plans and timelines for their career development plans.

-Program requirements include the following five credits:
+Program requirements include the following eight credits:

 |CORE 6000: Responsible Conduct of Research

-|CTSC 5080: What Researchers Need to Know About Eliminating Health Disparities
+|CTSC 5080: What Researchers Need To Know About Eliminating Health Disparities

 |CTSC 5300: Fundamentals of Clinical Epidemiology